 User Understanding

 Everything starts with knowing your app’s audience and having a good understanding of the healthcare industry, its relevant terms, and common issues users may face.
-So, if you’re developing a solution for medical professionals — consider getting their input on the features they’d like to have and challenges they want it to solve.
+So, if you’re developing a solution for medical professionals — consider getting their input on the features they’d like to have and the challenges they want it to solve.
 Similarly, if your software is patient-facing, start by analyzing common requests you receive and think if your tool can cater to them.

 Learn more about HIPAA-Compliant App Development